rickstaa/ros-gazebo-gym-ws/panda_training/README.md

 # Panda_training

-This package contains several examples of RL training scripts that can be used together with the simulation and Openai gym environments of the `panda_openai_sim` package.
+This package contains several examples of RL training scripts that can be used together with the simulation and Openai gym environments of the `openai_ros` package.

 ## How to use

-To use the scripts in this package, you first must build the `panda_openai_sim` package.
-Please see the [online docs](https://rickstaa.github.io/panda_openai_sim/) for installation and usage instructions.
-After you have successfully built the `panda_openai_sim` package, you can start the Panda Openai simulation using the following ROS command:
+To use the scripts in this package, you first must build the `openai_ros` package.
+Please see the [online docs](https://rickstaa.github.io/openai_ros/) for installation and usage instructions.
+After you have successfully built the `openai_ros` package, you can start the Panda Openai simulation using the following ROS command:

 ```bash
 roslaunch panda_openai_sim start.launch